 However, this being the Discworld, things invariably get a little messy.
-Haggling over the articles of agreement, when a crew first gets together, is often resolved by a crossbow being pointed up someone's nose, and illiterate pirates have to rely on their literate colleagues to tell the truth about what an agreement says.4 As for the elected captains, they are a bedraggled bunch, worn out by the effort of chairing extended policy meetings, often involving much quaffing of rum, sometimes called in the middle of a fight.
+Haggling over the articles of agreement, when a crew first gets together, is often resolved by a crossbow being pointed up someone's nose, and illiterate pirates have to rely on their literate colleagues to tell the truth about what an agreement says.3 As for the elected captains, they are a bedraggled bunch, worn out by the effort of chairing extended policy meetings, often involving much quaffing of rum, sometimes called in the middle of a fight.
 Captains are also obliged to lead from the front in battle (ahead of a bunch of people who may still be arguing over their interpretation of some point of order).
 In fact, the highest rate of nautical desertion on the Disc currently occurs among Brown Islands pirate captains.

 On the other hand, there are the non-democratic ships.
 Sometimes, the big, mean-looking so-and-so is unambiguously in charge, and has a carefully-selected band of especially nonsociable thugs at his side to emphasise the point.
 Adventurers facing pirates should not assume anything either way until they have had a chance to talk - if they are given one.
 Still, a meeting with a Brown Islands pirate ship may leave you with your life and quite a tale to tell your grandchildren.
+It's never likely to be your life and quite a tale to tell your grandchildren.
 It's never likely to be good news for your insurance company, though.

-1 Some pirates not only kidnap carpenters, coopers, surgeons and musicians, but also lawyers.
+3 Some pirates not only kidnap carpenters, coopers, surgeons and musicians, but also lawyers.
 The life of a buccaneer-lawyer is a complicated one.